 Second, there are safety risks associated with car accident cleanup.
 Blood, bodily fluids, and other biological materials that can be the subject of car accident cleanup can contain what are known as dangerous pathogens.
 These can include viruses and bacteria that can cause serious and even potentially fatal diseases.

 Finally, car accident cleanup must be comprehensive and thorough in order to return the car to a fully usable condition.
-The reality is that only a professional car accident cleanup specialist has the experience and background, equipment, and supplies and materials necessary to affect a comprehensive and thorough remediation and restoration.
+The reality is that only a professional car accident cleanup specialist has the experience and background, equipment, and supplies and materials necessary to effect comprehensive and thorough remediation and restoration.